Skip to content

 I think in this discussion language serves as a good analogy for what I’m trying to get at.
 You can learn about history and culture or study vocab and grammar at home all you want.
 But if you don’t give yourself time to actually go try it for yourself, it won’t work out.

 Gaming acts as a supplement for the real thing, but can’t truly replace it.
 When you’re traveling, there’s this inherent knowledge that you’re experiencing the real deal, and playing a game to simulate the experience just doesn’t cut it.
-I think this is why I have such a hard time getting back into D&D after a trip, too: I’ve just experienced real adventure, and don’t need this simulated version of it.
+I think this is why I have such a hard time getting back into D&D after a trip, too: I’ve just experienced real adventure, and this simulated version of it just doesn’t feel the same.

 Conclusion

 Ultimately, my point here is this: if you’re getting bored of something you usually love, try getting some new experiences.
-Or, somewhat inversely, if you’re getting bored of something you love, you could be in the middle of a better experience.
+Or, somewhat inversely, if you’re getting bored of something you love, you could already be in the middle of a more rewarding experience!

 There are so many ways to experience new things.
-You don’t have to travel halfway across the world to get a new experience.
+You don’t have to travel halfway across the world to do it.
 Go to a nearby town you’ve never visited.
 Try a new restaurant or hike.

 There’s a whole world out there.
 Go explore it.
 And if you run into some problems along the way, I have some advice for that, too.